shreyaskorde16/FedFitTech/README.md

 S: Bench-dips
  </p>

+ **2.5 Early stopping Strategy:** <p align="justify"> Our case study focuses on the FitTech domain and employs early stopping based on the validation F1-score over a sliding window.
+Although simple to implement, this method ensures that the global model retains valuable patterns from all clients, including those with limited generalization capability.</p>

 > [!NOTE]
 > If you use this baseline in your work, please remember to cite the original authors of the paper as well as the Flower paper.

 ### For any questions, feel free to contact us via email.